Hypermobile Sitting Positions: Comfortable, Supported Ways to Sit

 If ordinary sitting leaves you stiff or sore, you are in good company, and the search for kinder hypermobile sitting positions is a sensible one.
 When your joints move more than most, it is easy to drift, without noticing, into positions where the ligaments and the ends of the bones hold you up while the muscles switch off.
 It feels effortless in the moment, which is exactly why it is so tempting, but a body that hangs in its joints all day tends to ache.
 The Feldenkrais Method® offers a gentle way to find supported, comfortable sitting, not by holding a stiff posture, but by learning to be upright and soft at once.

 Hypermobility is common.
-One widely cited estimate puts the general population prevalence of joint hypermobility at around 18 percent (NCBI Bookshelf, 2013), so nearly one in five people move through the world with bendier than average joints.
-For many, learning how to sit with gentle support, rather than collapsing into the joints, makes a real difference to daily comfort.
+One widely cited estimate puts the general population prevalence of joint hypermobility at around 18 percent (NCBI Bookshelf, 2013).
+For many of those people, learning to sit with gentle support rather than collapsing into the joints makes a real difference to daily comfort.

 Why some hypermobile sitting positions leave you achy